Zytronium/star-trek-battle-sim/Design Documents/PROJECT_OVERVIEW.md

 ## Project Summary

-The **Star Trek Battle Simulator** is a comprehensive web-based tactical space combat game that brings the Star Trek universe to life through strategic battles, authentic ship designs, and immersive gameplay.
-This project demonstrates advanced web development skills, database design, and game engine development.
+The **Star Trek Battle Simulator** is a comprehensive web-based tactical space combat game that brings the Star Trek universe to life through strategic battles and immersive gameplay.
+This project demonstrates advanced web development skills, database design, API development, and game engine development.

 ## What We're Building